CleoDev/portal-lang/README.md

 ## Localizing Cleo Portal

-The Cleo Portal language files are located at `webserver/mftportal/lang/` under the folder where Cleo Harmony or Cleo VLTrader is installed.
+The Cleo Portal language files are located in `webserver/mftportal/lang/` under the folder where Cleo Harmony or Cleo VLTrader is installed.
 This is where you can find the POT file, `en-US.pot`.
-This is also where the JSON files should go.
+This is also where the JSON files go.

-To add a custom localization to Cleo Portal, from start to finish:
+To add a custom localization to Cleo Portal:

 1. Open the POT file in Poedit or something similar.

 2. Start a new translation, specifying the language you will be translating to.
 Do not choose `English (United States)` since that is the language already built into Portal.

 3. Translate some or all of the text strings.
-Any that you do not translate will fall back to the original American English.
+Anything you do not translate will fall back to the original American English.

 4. Save the translation as a PO file.

-5. Run the localization tool's compile command to create a JSON file from the PO file.
+5. Use the localization tool to compile the PO file to a JSON file.

-6. Copy the JSON file to the Cleo Portal language files folder, the same place where you got the POT file from.
+6. Copy the JSON file to the Cleo Portal languages folder (the same place you got the POT file from).
-You could also just specify that folder as the `target` for the compile command and save a step, but be aware that doing so will overwrite any existing JSON file with the same name that is already in there.
+You can also just specify that folder as the `target` for the localization tool's compile command and save a step, but be aware that doing so will overwrite any existing JSON file there with the same name.

 Cleo Portal chooses the localization to use according to the user's browser settings.
-To test your new localization, set your browser's preferred language accordingly and then open or refresh Cleo Portal.
+To test a localization, set your browser's preferred language accordingly and then open or refresh Cleo Portal.